level12/keg-auth/readme.rst

 -  CLI create-user command, by default, has one required argument (email).
 If you wish to have additional arguments, put the list of arg names in `KEGAUTH_CLI_USER_ARGS` config

+- CLI set-password command allows you to set the password for a given username.

 -  Model

    -  create entities using the existing mixins, and register them with